Skip to main content

 1. Once a group has pegged all the leaves to the plate, gather everyone together and play a game.

-2. An adult should call out the name of a tree, and everyone should run to stand by it.
+2. An adult should call out the name of a tree, such as oak, and everyone should move to stand by that type of tree.

-3. The adult should make sure they can see the tree they call, and everyone should remember not to run out of sight.
+3. The adult should make sure they can see the tree they call, and everyone should remember not to move out of sight.

 4. Groups should keep playing, as their adult calls out different trees.